c6d59zm4k6-stack/sukoon/README.md

-# Sukoon — Groq + Vercel prototype
+# Sukoon — Mental Wellbeing Chat companion prototype (based on Vercel, OpenRouter, Groq implementation)

 Sukoon is a browser-based prototype of a reflective mental-wellbeing companion.